csomgyula/sandbox/it/Git/Relocate/Alts.md

 	  `-                , push from r to em , pull from em to dm`
 	- PC-based hybrid:
 	  `pull from r to pc, push from pc to em, pull from em to dm`
+- Problem is: basic Git hosting does not (may not) provide automatic Pull